 In 2016, Peacehaven received a gift of 20 acres of defunct nursery land.
 We plan to revitalize this site and create a horticultural-based vocational training day program for adults with disabilities.

 We plan to build several more houses on the farm.
 Believing that choice is an important aspect of life, these houses will offer adults with disabilities several different housing options.
-The Core Members and Resident Assistants who live at Peacehaven will be a dynamic and lively community, working and living together and modeling a sustainable life.
+The Core Members and Home LIfe Leaders who live at Peacehaven will be a dynamic and lively community, working and living together and modeling a sustainable life.